How to stay safe online

 mother-and-daughter-using-a-tablet

-It’s easy to assume that you’ll never fall victim to an online scam, but cybercrime is becoming more and more common each year.
+It’s easy to think you’ll never fall victim to an online scam, but cybercrime is becoming more common and more sophisticated every year.

 How common are online scams?

-Online scams are very common around the world, including in the UK.
+Online scams are very common around the world, including in the UK – and as generative AI becomes more accessible, they’re becoming more and more convincing.

 How are online scams carried out?